berkeley-cdss/course-site-myst/unit1.md

 ---

 :::{warning}
-Code cells are not yet actually executed when the page is built.
+Code cells in Markdown documents are not yet actually executed when the page is built.
+It's possible that this MyST feature is still being implemented or buggy.
 :::

 This is the mean of some random numbers using numpy.